daveRendon/DevCamp/Presentation/InstructorGuide.md

         ![image](./media/2016-10-28_14-58-13.png)

     1. Install Azure Storage Explorer from `http://storageexplorer.com`.
 Connect it to your azure subscription so you can show Azure Blobs and queues.

-    1. Install the DevCamp Resource Group template, and deploy one of the `end` applications to one of the App services.
+    1. Prep Docker demo
+        * On Windows
+            * Make sure you have the Anniversary edition
+            * Activate the containers feature in Windows
+            * Download the beta tools [Windows](https://docs.docker.com/docker-for-windows/)

 ---
 ## Module 0 - Introduction, roadmap and course overview ###